-Short-Term Investments - The Company holds treasury bills with a maturity of six months, measured as a Level 2 asset.
+Short-Term Investments - The Company holds treasury bills with original maturities when purchased of greater than three months, measured as a Level 2 asset.
 Treasury bills have been classified as available-for-sale which may be sold before maturity or are not classified as held to maturity or trading.
 Short-term investments classified as available-for-sale are carried at fair value with unrealized gains or losses reported in other comprehensive income (loss).